Flow-Driven ESG Returns

 Date Written: September 23, 2021

-I show that the performance of ESG investments is strongly driven by price-pressure arising from flows towards sustainable funds, causing high realized returns that do not reflect high expected returns.
-The coefficient linking ESG flows and realized returns is the product of two factors: The deviation of green funds' portfolios from the market portfolio and a flow multiplier matrix that is the inverse of the market's demand elasticity of substitution between stocks.
-Empirically, withdrawing 1 dollar from the market portfolio and investing it in the representative ESG fund increases the aggregate value of high ESG-taste stocks by 2-2.5 dollars.
-Under the absence of flow-driven price pressure, the aggregate ESG industry would have strongly underperformed the market from 2016 to 2021.
-Furthermore, the positive alpha of a long-short ESG taste portfolio becomes significantly negative.
+The returns to sustainable investing are strongly driven by price pressure from flows towards sustainable funds, causing high realized returns that do not reflect high expected returns.
+The coefficient linking sustainable flows and realized returns is the product of two factors: The deviation of sustainable funds’ portfolios from the market portfolio and the market’s willingness to substitute between green and brown stocks.
+Using a structural model, I estimate that withdrawing $1 from the market portfolio and investing it in the representative ESG fund increases the aggregate value of green stocks by $1.5.
+The structural price pressure estimates are highly correlated with empirically observed ESG returns.
+Under the absence of flow-driven price pressure, the aggregate ESG industry would have underperformed the market from 2016 to 2021.
+I support the structural estimates with reduced-form evidence, showing that mandate-driven portfolio additions by ESG mutual funds significantly boost the prices of green stocks.

 Keywords: sustainable investing, ESG, price pressure, flows, demand elasticity